 - "How to reduce construction waste", Brussels Environment

 When building for the circular economy, buildings are regarded as material banks.
 A circular building is designed and constructed in such a way that it can be taken apart after use into elements that can be reused afterwards.
 This way, no new materials have to be mined.

 Making the circular economy real is only possible when we all work together.
 That is why this project wants to share learned lessons and insights as much as possible.
 The team is documenting extensively the construction of the case study house on the timeline.
 You will see every construction fase in detail, making circular building very real.
-At the end of 2021 there will be a summarising publication with additional information such as an inventory of used materials and a manual for deconstruction.
-The goal is to make this documentation of the case study house accessible and intelligible for everyone.
+We also share with you the construction drawings, studies about the affordability, the cost of building and more.